JimLucas95338/2dPlatformer/README.md

 ## 🤝 Contributing

-We love contributions!
+We welcome contributions!
 Here's how you can help:

 1. **Fork** the Project
 2. **Create** your Feature Branch